CTPSSTAFF/bp-prototype-ol/README.md

 the bike-ped traffic counts _web application_.

 The bike-ped traffic count application was first written in 2008-2009.
-It employs an arcitecture which may have been relatively up-to-date at that time, but antiquated by current /(2023/) standards.
+It employs an arcitecture which may have been relatively up-to-date at that time, but is antiquated by current /(2023/) standards.
 In particular:
-* The application uses Cold Fusion Markup Language \(__CFML__\) as the 'middleware' or 'glue' between the client code running in a web browser and the backing database running on a server
+* The application uses Cold Fusion Markup Language \(__CFML__\) as the 'middleware' or 'glue' between the client code running in a web browser and the backing database running on a server.
 * Since some time in the mid-2010s, CTPS has used __Railo__ as its CFML 'engine'.
-* Railo is an open-source implementation of CFML
+* Railo is an open-source implementation of CFML.
-* Work on the Railo project was suspended sometime in the late 2010s; the project is no longer supported, and it is no longer possible to even obtain an 'install image' for it
+* Work on the Railo project was suspended sometime in the late 2010s; the project is no longer supported, and it is no longer possible to even obtain an 'install image' for it.
-* The application uses the __Google Maps API__ to implement the 'mapping' functionality in the web client
+* The application uses the __Google Maps API__ to implement the 'mapping' functionality in the web client.
 * Code in the web client was written in 'early 2000s style' JavaScript: for example, it makes no use of JavaScript support libraries, even libraries such as __jQuery__ which are regarded as fundamental.
-* Several user-interface/user-experience issues were reported with the application which would have been very difficult to address in the existing architecture.
+* Several user-interface/user-experience issues were reported with the application which would have been very difficult and/or costly to address in the old architecture.

 ### Rationale
-The __rationale__ for the approach taken here was as follows:
+The __rationale__ for the approach taken by this first version of a next-gen app is as follows:
 * Delivery of an updated version of the application is required by the end of Federal Fiscal Year 2023, i.e., September 30, 2023.
 * Work on this project was begun in late June 2023.